 - 1.1.
 Neighbourhood Planning is a central government initiative introduced by the Localism Act 2011 and recognised in the National Planning Policy Framework (in March 2012).
 The aim of the legislation is to empower local communities to use the planning system to promote appropriate and sustainable development in their area.
 Neighbourhood Development Plans (NDPs) must be in conformity with the Local Planning Authority's (LPAs) Development Plan.
 In the case of Outwoods Parish, this is East Staffordshire Borough Council (ESBC) saved 2006 Local Plan Policies however, the emerging Local Plan is of great consideration as it will be the Development Plan which the Outwoods Neighbourhood Development Plan (ONDP) runs alongside. - 1.2.
+Once adopted, the emerging Local Plan will become the Development Plan replacing the current Development Plan, and any Saved Policies.
+Once submitted to ESBC, the ONDP will be subject to independent examination before being submitted to local referendum.
+Should the ONDP pass the referendum with at least 50% of votes cast in favour it will be made as a new tier within planning policy to be used in the determination of planning applications within the parish. - 1.3.
 The government is financially supporting over 200 'Frontrunner' projects to help produce the first NDPs and provide guidance and insight for other communities and local authorities wishing to undertake their own.
 Outwoods Parish Council, as the qualifying body, won its bid to undertake a 'Frontrunner' project in 2012.
 The designated NDP area is the Outwoods Parish boundary.
-The Parish Council wanted to ensure that the ONDP represented the wishes of the whole community and so established a Steering Group to facilitate the project and make recommendations on the content of the ONDP.
-This Steering Group was made up of local residents and stakeholders including representatives from local businesses, schools and community groups. - 1.3.
+The Parish Council wished to ensure the ONDP represents the wishes of the whole community and so established a Steering Group to facilitate the project and make recommendations on the content of the ONDP.
+This Steering Group is made up of local residents and stakeholders including representatives from local businesses, schools and community groups. - 1.4.
 NDPs are to be produced for the community by the community.
 The role of the Steering Group is to act as facilitators in enabling local residents, businesses and community groups to determine the focus of their NDP and devise policies to tackle local issues.